waynodiablo/Oystercard/bookmark_manager/bookmark_manager_stage_0.md

 Though we have a form for creating links, nothing is being done with the information the user has submitted.
 Examine the form you just created.
 Can you guess what path the form data is submitted to?

-* Within app.rb, define a route for the form data to be submitted to:
+* :exclamation: Within app.rb, define a route for the form data to be submitted to, like so:

 ```ruby
 post '/links' do